QEB teachers are masters in their respective dance expertise and come from diverse backgrounds within the performing arts world.

 In addition to our main faculty members below, QEB has sponsored and offered master classes with renowned teachers such as Lawrence Rhodes (Artistic Director, Juilliard Dance Division), Bruce Marks (Former Director, Boston Ballet and Former Principal at ABT), Finis Jhung (Master Teacher, New York City), and Yasuki Sasa (Head Ballet Teacher 1968-1983 at UH Manoa and Former Soloist with American Ballet Theater).

-Alyssa Schoenfeld is a proud home-grown Queen Emma Ballet dancer, studying under Suzanne Rowland, Eve Walstrum, Michael Sanders and Andrew Sakaguchi from 1998-2005.
+A proud home-grown Queen Emma Ballet dancer, studying under Suzanne Rowland, Eve Walstrum, Michael Sanders and Andrew Sakaguchi from 1998-2005.
 Journeying to the east coast for college in Massachusetts, she was a 4 year member in Clark University's Dance Society, a co-director for 2 years, as well as the coordinator for the polynesian dance for their annual international gala.
-Returning to Hawaii after graduating, she has taught and choreographed for both Keiki Dance and Pre-Ballet at QEB, and is excited to expand sharing the love of dance to include Jazz 1!
+Returning to Hawaii after graduating, she has taught and choreographed for both Keiki Dance and Pre-Ballet at QEB, and is excited to expand sharing the love of dance to include Jazz 1

-Anna Motteler is from Honolulu, HI and began her dance training locally.
+From Honolulu, she began her dance training locally.
 Later on, she trained professionally at The Alabama School of Fine Arts, with Dame Sonia Arova and Thor Sutowski, as an apprentice with the State of Alabama Ballet.
 She also trained at Chicago City Ballet with Maria Tallchief and North Carolina School of the Arts.
 In Hawaii, she trained under Nolan Dingman, Alaine Haubert, Eve Walstrum, Michael Sanders and Paul Maley.
 She enjoys "sharing the science, artistry and power of movement" with her students.
 She has performed in numerous local productions with Ballet Hawaii, Honolulu Dance Theater, Hawaii Ballet Theater, Diamond Head Theater, and Tau Dance Theater.

 1999 - Certified in Pilates Mat and Equipment